 To get started, walkthrough the current board structure and settings with your team and ask yourself: “Does this board accurately reflect my team’s work?”
 This question refers to both the workflow that cards move through and the work reflected by the cards themselves.

 Here are some questions to consider to help you determine if your work is really being reflected on your board:

-Do my card types represent key aspects of the work we do?
+Do your card types represent key aspects of the work you do?

 Card types are the most visible way to differentiate the work managed in your system.
 So, they should be used to segment your work into different buckets based on something really important.
 If you’re having a hard time understanding how to determine these segments, think about the the types of work that need to be measured independently, for instance, project work versus daily support requests.
 Make sure these choices are relevant to your needs and use your metrics as your guide.

 Helpful tip for how card types can help you visualize your work:

 - You can use different card types to filter the board for specific types of work and even to filter analytics for specific types of work.
 This can help you to see how related items are flowing through your system and get a better understanding of the various kinds of work your team handles.

 - Avoid having more than seven card types as when you have more, it is harder to interpret the colors at a glance.
 Instead, look at using other indicators, like icons, to differentiate within a specific card type.